 Once you have agreed to go ahead with your treatment you will no doubt have many other questions about your specific treatment path.

 This section provides you with information on chemotherapy and surgery, the two most commonly used types of ovarian cancer treatment.
 You can also read about the other types of treatment for ovarian cancer, covering radiotherapy and targeted therapies (such as PARP Inhibitors), and find out more about clinical trials.

-Chemotherapy is used to treat ovarian cancer and may be given before or after surgeryFind out more
+Chemotherapy is frequently used to treat ovarian cancer and may be given before or after surgeryFind out more

 Surgery is used to diagnose and treat ovarian cancer.
 Read about the different types of ovarian cancer surgery and the longer term effectsFind out more

 Radiotherapy uses radiation to kill cancer cells although it’s rarely used to treat ovarian cancerFind out more

-Hormone therapy blocks certain hormones in your body to stop the cancer from growingFind out more
+Hormone therapy is sometimes used to stop some ovarian cancers from growingFind out more

 Find out about ovarian cancer clinical trials taking place around the UKFind out more

-Many patients find complimentary therapies help reduce their symptoms and relieve the side-effects of treatmentFind out more
+Many patients find complementary therapies help reduce their symptoms and relieve the side-effects of treatmentFind out more